pidgainii/MyTour/README.md

 # **MyTour**

-MyTour is a mobile application that delivers **self-guided, multimedia-rich tours** for independent travelers.
-Users can browse tours created by local experts, purchase or access free ones, and explore destinations using interactive maps and GPS-triggered content.
+MyTour is a mobile application that delivers self-guided, multimedia-rich tours created by local experts.
+Travelers can explore destinations independently using interactive maps, GPS-triggered content, and a curated marketplace of free and paid tours.

 ---

+## **Executive Summary**

+Traditional guided tours offer valuable information but lack flexibility, forcing travelers to follow fixed schedules and content.
+Many travelers prefer independent exploration while still benefiting from expert local knowledge.

+MyTour addresses this need by providing a mobile platform where users can discover, purchase, and follow self-guided tours enriched with interactive maps and multimedia content at points of interest (POIs).
+Guides can create and publish tours through an integrated creation system.
+The goal is to deliver a personalized, autonomous travel experience for independent-minded explorers worldwide.

+## **Core Features**

+- Role-based authentication for travelers and guides
+- Travelers select a location and browse available tours.
+- Each tour includes a mapped route and multimedia content triggered at POIs.
+- Guides can create tours, upload multimedia content, and assign themes.
+- Personalized dashboards for both roles
+- Tour creation tools for guides

-## 🛠️ **Tech Stack**
+## **Tech Stack**

 **Backend**